arielm/Unicode/README.md

 The Unicode test suite for Cinder & C++11
 =========================================

+**Post mortem:** this project is no longer maintained.

+The outcome has been integrated in the [new-chronotext-toolkit](https://github.com/arielm/new-chronotext-toolkit), under the *ZFont* (aka *VirtualFont*) denomination.

+The 15 examples below still worth being visited.
+They provide valuable insights and allow to grasp the complexity and subtlety of international text rendering.

+---

 The goal is to provide building blocks for handling Unicode text rendering from the ground-up on OSX, iOS and Android (**Windows support should be trivial to add**, contributions are welcome...)

 **Topics of interest**